 Preservation Class is held each year in association with both the Run and the Classic.
 It is for vehicles that are substantially unaltered from original delivery and have not been restored or modified.

-Entrants are encouraged to wear suitable attire related to the era of the vehicle, however, no judging points will be awarded for your attire.
+Entrants are encouraged to wear clothing related to the era of their vehicle, however, no judging points will be awarded for attire.

 There will be only one overall winner, however, if in the opinion of the judges no vehicle satisfies the required standards, no award will be made.

 Judging will be undertaken by an expert panel using the Federation Internationale des Vehicules Anciens (FIVA) / Historic Vehicle Association (HVA) judging schedule.

 - All vehicles must comply with the conditions of entry.

 - A photo which clearly displays your vehicle must be submitted with your entry form.

 - Vehicles must be presented for judging at the National Motor Museum, Birdwood in the allocated judging area.